the-coding-couple/LegoWorldMap/README.md

 We used python notebooks to populate a numpy grid with the square values and then constructed a colored grid that contains ther RGB values where 1 pixel represents 1 square.
 This can be viewed with matplotlib and is saved as [colored_grid.jpg](colored_grid.jpg).

-## Part 3: Style the empty parts of the map with the remaining squares (detailed in map uilding guide)
+## Part 3: Make a website viewer of grid to interact with it

 ## Part 4: Style the empty parts of the map with the remaining squares (detailed in map uilding guide)